Kitware/xaitk-jatic/docs/release_notes/pending_release.rst

 * Reuse a public helper script previously developed to assist in pending release notes transition upon a release.

+* Added a script that performs a CI check for changes to the release notes folder in a Merge Request.

 Fixes
 -----